-2. Enter the password previously shared by the sender.
-Then click Decrypt.
+2. Enter the password previously shared by the sender and click Read message.

-3. The message will be decrypted on your device in your browser for you to read.
+3. The message will be decrypted in the browser of your device for you to read.
 No one else can read the message.

-By default, all emails sent in this way automatically expire after 28 days, after which time they will no longer be available.
-The sender may have adjusted this time.
+By default, all emails sent in this way automatically expire after 28 days, but the sender may have adjusted this time.
 When you open a message, the time left before it expires is clearly shown.